Bi-BitArt/HarvardX-ML-Portfolio/section02_decision_trees_II/notes.md

 - When calculating the MSE, we need to consider the number of points in each region.
 We take the weighted average over both regions so that a few outliers don’t have too much influence on the result.

+### Example of regression #2

+How regression trees work:

+- We split the input space (x-axis) using thresholds like `x > 6.5`
+- These splits divide the training data into regions
+- For each region, we calculate the **average of y-values**
+- That average is the predicted value for any new input falling in that region

+So at each leaf node, the model just outputs the **mean y** of its region